niftyduck/MineflayerTestbench/README.md

 - **address**: the address of the server, optional.
 - **level_csv**: the path to the level file in the json format described in [Level Format](#level-format)
 - **output_csv**: the output file for the test results, optional.
-- **init_commands**: a list of strings containing commands that will be run after the level is loaded, a bit of a hack.

 ### test_cases
 Test cases is an array of test cases where each of them is comprised of an **id**, and an array of **actions** that compose the test case.